csmcallister/fed-a11y/README.md

 ### Install Python

-This project uses Python 3.7.3, although other versions >= 3.5 should be fine.
-You can install Python from [here](https://www.python.org/downloads/), although using a system utility (e.g. homebrew for OSX) is fine as well.
+This project uses Python 3.11, although other versions should be fine.
+You can install Python from [here](https://www.python.org/downloads/), although using another utility (e.g. `pyenv` or homebrew, for OSX) is fine as well.

 Next, activate your python virtual environment: